 Slightly further inland of Costa Brava lies a beautiful and quaint town called Peratallada.
 The stone buildings covered in ivy make this place feel magical to an outsider!
 Narrow streets will guide you around this town, taking you to many of the landmarks; which make this medieval place feel like out of a fairytale.
 The town is very small with less than 500 habitants, so expect to see it all in a day’s time!

 History of Peratallada

-Peratallada is derived from ‘Pedra Tallada’ meaning carved stone, which is very appropriate due to the appearance of its buildings.
-The town is linked to medieval times and has an annual festival to take you back to the 10th century and experience what kinds of things once went on in this town.
-Come October the whole town smells, sounds and tastes like the medieval ages.
+Peratallada is derived from ‘Pedra Tallada’ meaning carved stone; which its actually very appropriate, due to the appearance of its buildings.
+The town is linked to medieval times and has an annual summer festival to take you back to the 10th century and experience what kinds of things once went on in this town.
+Once it comes October, the whole town smells, sounds and tastes like the medieval ages.
 Peratallada truly is one of the best-kept examples of a medieval township in all of Spain.

 In the centre of the town lies the castle, which is truly something spectacular.
 It has over 1000 years of history within its walls and in the underground passages beneath it.
 The site has recently been renovated and the gardens surrounding the castle have been modernized in a way that fits in perfectly with the surroundings.
-It is quite unusual that the church is built outside the main village here.
-Rumour has it that this is because the priest and lord of the castle had an argument!
+On the other hand, it is quite unusual that the church is built outside of the main village here.
+Rumor has it that this is because the priest and lord of the castle had an argument!
 The Romanesque church is very attractive, with an entrance lined with trees to lead you in.